 - To be eligible, an employee:

-- Must have a current performance appraisal with an accumulative rating above satisfactory and no individual rating below satisfactory
+- Must have a current performance appraisal with a cumulative rating above satisfactory and no individual rating below satisfactory.

 The appropriate HR transaction form for pay for exceptional performance is Special Compensation Payment-Pay for Exceptional Performance.
-A prior approval transaction is no longer required.
+A prior approval transaction is not required.